-- 2 (i) College and career assessments. - (j) Computer-based instruction, practice, or remediation. - 4 (3) The department shall post online an announcement of the 5 Michigan high school equivalency-to-school program, minimum 6 standards for high school equivalency preparation program approval, 7 and approval procedures. - (4) The department shall do all of the following: - 9 (a) Develop procedures consistent with this section under 10 which individuals can take the high school equivalency test without 11 charge. - (b) Provide program information for educators and students on the department website, including explanations of the procedures developed under this subsection, and contact information for questions about the program. - (c) Provide an estimate of the full-year cost of the program to the senate and house appropriations subcommittees on general government, the senate and house fiscal agencies, and the state budget director. - (5) By September 30, the department shall report to the relevant senate and house appropriations subcommittees, the senate and house fiscal agencies, and the state budget director on utilization of the high school equivalency incentive program, including numbers of high school equivalency certifications issued by location, year-to-date expenditures, and numbers of participants qualifying under subsection (1)(b)(i) or (ii), or both. - Sec.
+(i) College and career assessments.

+- (j) Computer-based instruction, practice, or remediation. - (3) The department shall post online an announcement of the Michigan high school equivalency-to-school program, minimum standards for high school equivalency preparation program approval, and approval procedures. - (4) The department shall do all of the following: - (a) Develop procedures consistent with this section under which individuals can take the high school equivalency test without charge. - (b) Provide program information for educators and students on the department website, including explanations of the procedures developed under this subsection, and contact information for questions about the program. - (c) Provide an estimate of the full-year cost of the program to the senate and house appropriations subcommittees on general government, the senate and house fiscal agencies, and the state budget director. - (5) By September 30, the department shall report to the relevant senate and house appropriations subcommittees, the senate and house fiscal agencies, and the state budget director on utilization of the high school equivalency incentive program, including numbers of high school equivalency certifications issued by location, year-to-date expenditures, and numbers of participants qualifying under subsection (1) (b) (i) or (ii), or both. - Sec.
 1073.
 The funds appropriated in part 1 for the Michigan reconnect grant program shall be distributed pursuant to the Michigan reconnect grant act, 2020 PA 84, MCL 390.1701 to 390.1709.

-- 1 In compliance with section 5 of the Michigan reconnect grant act, 2 2020 PA 84, MCL 390.1705, the funds appropriated in part 1 shall be 3 expended to award grants, administer the program, and support the - 4 duties outlined in section 5 of the Michigan reconnect grant act - 4 duties outlined in section 5 of the Michigan reconnect grant act, - 5 2020 PA 84, MCL 390.1705. - 6 Sec.
+In compliance with section 5 of the Michigan reconnect grant act,

+2 2020 PA 84, MCL 390.1705, the funds appropriated in part 1 shall be 2 expended to award grants, administer the program, and support the 3 duties outlined in section 5 of the Michigan reconnect grant act, 4 2020 PA 84, MCL 390.1705.

+Sec.
 1074.
-The unemployment insurance agency shall provide a 7 report updated at least quarterly that includes, but is not limited - 8 to, fiscal year-to-date expenditures by division and program unit. - 9 Each quarterly report shall be transmitted within 30 days after the - 10 end of the quarter.
-The report shall be provided to the house and - 11 senate chairpersons of the relevant subcommittees, the house and - 12 senate appropriations committees, the house and senate fiscal - 13 agencies, and the state budget director. - Sec.
+The unemployment insurance agency shall provide a report updated at least quarterly that includes, but is not limited to, fiscal year-to-date expenditures by division and program unit.
+Each quarterly report shall be transmitted within 30 days after the end of the quarter.
+The report shall be provided to the house and senate chairpersons of the relevant subcommittees, the house and senate appropriations committees, the house and senate fiscal agencies, and the state budget director.

+Sec.
 1075.
-(1) From the funds appropriated in part 1, the - 15 department on behalf of the unemployment insurance agency shall - 16 provide a quarterly report within 15 days after the end of each - 17 quarter to the members of the senate and house committees on - 18 appropriations, the senate and house fiscal agencies, and the state - 19 budget director that includes, but is not limited to, the - 20 following: - 21 (a) The 4-week average number of unique claimants. - 22 (b) The 4-week average number of eligible claimants with 23 certification. - 24 (c) The 4-week average number of claims paid. - (d) The total amount of standard unemployment insurancepayments paid for the month. - (e) The total amount of unemployment insurance tax generatedfor the quarter. - (f) The balance of the Michigan unemployment trust fund at the

-1 end of the quarter.
+(1) From the funds appropriated in part 1, the department on behalf of the unemployment insurance agency shall provide a quarterly report within 15 days after the end of each quarter to the members of the senate and house committees on appropriations, the senate and house fiscal agencies, and the state budget director that includes, but is not limited to, the following:

+- (a) The 4-week average number of unique claimants. - (b) The 4-week average number of eligible claimants with certification. - (c) The 4-week average number of claims paid. - (d) The total amount of standard unemployment insurance payments paid for the month. - (e) The total amount of unemployment insurance tax generatedfor the quarter. - (f) The balance of the Michigan unemployment trust fund at the end of the quarter.